Skip to main content

 This list is not complete.
 Other drugs may interact with vedolizumab, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.

-Review the Entyvio Package Insert here for more detailed information about this medicine.
-Discuss any medical questions you have with your doctor or other health care provider.
-This is not all the information you need to know about Entyvio for safe and effective use and does not take the place of talking to your doctor about your treatment.
+HCPs and patients often use the Entyvio PI for more detailed information about this medicine.
+The Entyvio PI (prescribing information) contains more comprehensive information on Indications and Usage, Dosage and Administration, Clinical Pharmacology, Clinical Studies, Drug Interaction, and more.
+Discuss any medical questions you have with your HCP (health care professional).
+This is not all the information you need to know about this medicine for safe and effective use, and it does not take the place of talking to your doctor about your treatment.

 Entyvio Connect